1231360-ISEP/lei-24-s2-1db-g021/docs/sprintA/us007/01.requirements-engineering/Readme.md

 **From the specifications document:**

->	Each task is characterized by having a unique reference per organization, a designation, an informal and a technical description, an estimated duration and cost, as well as a task category.

->	As long as it is not published, access to the task is exclusive to the employees of the respective organization.
+>	A Fleet Manager is a person who manages the fleet park, the machines, equipment and vehicles, ensuring their good condition and assigning them to the tasks to be carried out.

 **From the client clarifications:**